Staff

 - Hometown: Dix Hills, New York

 Lattuca joined the Hat Tricks in July 2023 after graduating from Syracuse University, where he earned a B.S. in Broadcast and Digital Journalism from the S.I.
 Newhouse School of Public Communications, with a minor in Sport Management.
-While at Syracuse, Lattuca was the Head of Broadcasting for the ACHA men’s ice hockey team from 2021–2023, acting as the "Voice of the Orange", leading a student media team, overseeing all broadcast content, and assisting in team operations and promotional events.
+While at Syracuse, Lattuca was the Head of Broadcasting for the ACHA men’s ice hockey team from 2021–2023, serving as the "Voice of the Orange", leading a student media team, overseeing all broadcast content, and assisting in team operations and promotional events.
 He started with the team as a freshman in 2019, handling public address and color commentary duties.

 He also interned with the Syracuse Crunch (AHL), occasionally calling games on ESPN Radio, and contributed to ACC Network broadcasts for Syracuse DI women’s hockey.
 In addition, he was a member of the sports staff at campus radio stations WAER and WJPZ.